miklast/HeatStripe/README.md

 ![Example of adding an image to a sheet](https://i.imgur.com/f8T7gXN.gif)

-You can find high quality field photos for the 2022 season in this [Chief Delphi thread.](https://www.chiefdelphi.com/t/2022-top-down-field-renders/399031/4) (note: theyre not uploaded yet please wait xd)
+You can find high quality field photos for the 2022 season in this [Chief Delphi thread.](https://www.chiefdelphi.com/t/2022-top-down-field-renders/399031?u=miklast).
+Use the photo with the prefix "cropped" for the best results.

 ## Thanks